-Primary outcome measures for treatment studies Symptom relief Hospitalisation and complications Harms Primary outcome measures for prophylaxis studies Influenza (symptomatic and asymptomatic, always with laboratory confirmation) and influenza-like illness (ILI) Hospitalisation and complications Interruption of transmission (reduction of viral spread from index cases and prevention of onset of influenza in contacts) Harms Secondary outcome measures for treatment studies Symptom relapse after finishing treatment Drug resistance Viral excretion Mortality Secondary outcome measures for prophylaxis studies 1.
+Primary outcome measures for treatment studies Primary outcome measures for prophylaxis studies Influenza (symptomatic and asymptomatic, always with laboratory confirmation) and influenza-like illness (ILI) Hospitalisation and complications Interruption of transmission (reduction of viral spread from index cases and prevention of onset of influenza in contacts) Harms Secondary outcome measures for treatment studies Symptom relapse after finishing treatment Drug resistance Viral excretion Mortality Secondary outcome measures for prophylaxis studies 1.
 Drug resistance 2.
 Viral excretion 3.
+Mortality

-Mortality impact on the immune system (such as malignancy or HIV infection).
+The RCT analyses included mainly previously healthy individuals, excluding people with illnesses with significant impact on the immune system (such as malignancy or HIV infection).
 However, subjects with other pre-existing chronic conditions, such as asthmatic children, were included in these clinical trials.
-Results were presented only for the intention-to-treat or safety populations, which will include a large portion of subjects who have influenza-likeillness that is not caused by infection with influenza viruses.
-The authors propose that use of the ITT population is more appropriate for extrapolation to clinical practice and also because their 2012 review had reported a biased
+Results were presented only for the intention-to-treat or safety populations, which will include a large portion of subjects who have influenza-like-illness that is not caused by infection with influenza viruses.
+The authors propose that use of the ITT population is more appropriate for extrapolation to clinical practice, since it avoids possible misclassification of infected cases due to suppression of endogenous neuraminidase and effect on antibody production.
+Furthermore, their 2012 review had reported a biased distribution of the influenza-infected individuals in the treatment parts of the trials.